Forum Home Page see Broadridge note below]

 February 24, 2013

-"Dell’s Intentions Get a Hard Look"
+"Dell’s Intentions Get

-This project is being conducted as part of the Shareholder Forum's public interest program for "Fair Investor Access," which is open free of charge to anyone concerned with investor interests in the development of marketplace standards for expanded access to information for securities valuation and shareholder voting decisions.
+This project was conducted as part of the Shareholder Forum's public interest program for "Fair Investor Access," which is open free of charge to anyone concerned with investor interests in the development of marketplace standards for expanded access to information for securities valuation and shareholder voting decisions.
 As stated in the posted Conditions of Participation, the Forum's purpose is to provide decision-makers with access to information and a free exchange of views on the issues presented in the program's Forum Summary.
 Each participant is expected to make independent use of information obtained through the Forum, subject to the privacy rights of other participants.
 It is a Forum rule that participants will not be identified or quoted without their explicit permission.

 Inquiries about this project and requests to be included in its distribution list may be addressed to dell@shareholderforum.com.